PraseedaSasankaPisipati/Assignment-1-D2Decisions/TrainTimeTables/TrainTables.md

 * isl_wise_train_detail_03082015_v1.csv - This file includes the details of various trains, their departure and arrival times , station names, etc

-> NOTE: As the semseter goes , we will add the necessary files required for further assignments.
+> NOTE: As the semseter goes , we will add the necessary files required for further assignments.This file is included in the root folder.
+As the file size is big, I will eventually move this file into this particular folder.

 ## Data Analysis